gogetdata/ggd-recipes/docs/source/contribute-recipe.rst

         tabix hg19-gaps-ucsc-v1.bed.gz

-* In this data processing script please change the resulting data file names to be short and include all necessary genomic file extentions.
+* In this data processing script please change the resulting data file names to be short and include all necessary genomic file extensions.
 (See the NOTE bellow)

 You should run the script to make sure it works and that the processed files are what you expect them to be.